kota7/tictactoe/README.md

      Player 1 (no name) to play
     choose move (e.g. A1) >

-Type the move, then the oppoenet will respond.
+Type a move, then the oppoenet will respond.
 To finish the game in the middle, type "exit".

 The default AI player is very week (in fact, he plays randomly).
 To play against a more sophisticated player, set the `level` argument (from 0 (weekest) to 5 (strongest)).